k9w/instructions/git-howto.md

 ```

 Be sure 'git diff' is blank with no output before you commit, to
 ensure no changes are missed.
+Do so with 'git add'.

 To show how currently staged files differ from the latest commit: